TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe65_capability/README.md

 * Dimension
 * Chunk

+Capabilities can be added in one of three ways:
+1) If you are extending a base object which already implements ICapabilityProvider (eg an Entity, or a TileEntity) then you can override the getCapability() method directly.
+2) If you are adding a new Item, you can override the initCapability() method to return an ICapabilityProvider, which is attached to the ItemStack instance whenever one is created.
+3) Otherwise- (eg for attaching to vanilla objects) use AttachCapabilityEvent to specify an ICapabilityProvider

 This example uses two different Capabilities, which can be attached to ItemStacks and Entities.
 The gameplay mechanic is:
 1) There are two bows: Elemental Air, and Elemental Fire
 2) When the player shoots an Entity with one of the bows, the entity takes no damage but becomes tagged with that element.